techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 > [!NOTE]
 > The information displayed on this page is determined by the country or region and number type.
 Each country and region has different regulations on the information that's required to port numbers.
 What you see on this page may be different from what's described here.

-1. **Order details**:

-The order details are where you input required information for your port request.
+1. **Order details**, input required name for your port request.
 The order name you specify here becomes viewable by you in the Teams Admin Center during the porting process and after order completion for your records.

 2. **Port details**, enter the Billing Telephone Number (BTN) in E.164 format.